jtaylor100/jtaylor100.github.io/markdown/soap-operas.markdown

 Yet as I grew up I needed to talk to more people Every bad feeling became a weight on everyday life.
 I could talk to friends, but it always felt like I was too much of a burden.
-They could tolerate it for a while but it was easy to see that the constant drama from Josh quickly exhausted them--so after a while it felt sensible to find somebody professional who I could regularly talk to.
+They could tolerate it for a while but it was easy to see that the constant drama from Josh quickly exhausted them—so after a while it felt sensible to find somebody professional who I could regularly talk to.
 Reading philosophy also changed my opinion on therapy.
 When  Epicurus' wrote about his Utopian commune he envisioned everybody working together and helping